Axway/platform-management-docs/content/en/docs/dashboard_guide/the_dashboards/_index.md

 ---
 title: The dashboards
 linkTitle: The dashboards
-description: The Amplify Platform provides different dashboards based on the organization subscriptions and your assigned roles.
+description: The Platform provides different dashboards based on the organization subscriptions and your assigned roles.
 weight: 10
 date: 2021-08-12
 ---